efatto/e-account/helpdesk_mgmt_ticket_view/README.rst

 |badge1| |badge2| |badge3|

-This module change portal view in helpdesk to show the entiry name of the ticket.
+This module change portal view in helpdesk to show the entire name of the ticket.

 **Table of contents**